felipelobatodasilva/AWS-Postgres-Pentaho-S3/README.md

 ![image](https://user-images.githubusercontent.com/69978184/136667180-01100ed5-1258-46b4-ae15-7b2a7c58f307.png)

-# Integrating Postgres with Pentaho
+# Setting Up Postgres

 Access the following link in order to install pentaho at your local machine: https://medium.com/@databool/pentaho-data-integration-pdi-guia-de-instala%C3%A7%

-After doing that, just unzip the file downloaded and start the installation.
+After doing that, just unzip the file downloaded in a specified path and get started with pentaho

+## Integrating Postgres with Pentaho